arpit-agr/arpit-blog/src/data/links/the-fuck-off-contact-page.md

   - "nic-chan"
 ---

-This bit from Nic captures a dynamic I want to address upfront with clients, so they never treat me as just a pair of hands:

 > Instead of seeing us as people who brought valuable knowledge and expertise to the project, they saw us as the hands that would execute their vision.

+The above bit from Nic captures a dynamic I want to address upfront with clients, so they never treat me as just a pair of hands.

 Then there's the this bit, which really resonated with me (because I've been there too and it sucks):